ucs-compute-solutions/HyperFlex-ACI-Projects/README.md

-This repo contains ACI Terraform code for HyperFlex with ACI projects.
-The validated Terraform code associated with each project or solution is in a separate directory with a README file and a link to the CVD or whitepaper associated with the effort.
+This repo contains ACI Terraform plans for HyperFlex with ACI projects.
+A sub-directory is created for each solution with the Terraform plans used in the solution, a README file that outlines what was implemented in the Terraform plans, and a link to the CVD or whitepaper for details on the solution.

-Each solution directory may also have a sub-directory for optional Terraform code that was also validated using the same component (Terraform, Provider, ACI, HyperFlex) versions as the main code associated with the effort.